African-American organized crime: Bloods

 The Bloods are a Black American street gang that was formed in Los Angeles in the 1970s.
 They are known to be extremely violent.
 They were originally formed as a protection against another street gang, the Crips.
 These street gangs remain rivals to this day.

 During the 1980s the Bloods were involved in the distribution of crack cocaine (the crack epidemic), which allowed them to grow and become more powerful.

 The Bloods eventually spread outside Los Angeles, developing chapters along the East Coast.
 These chapters became known as The United Blood Nation (UBN).
 A chapter, known as the East Coast Bloods, also developed within the New York City Department of Corrections in 1993.
 Today there are likely Bloods in every state.
 Despite certain cultural similarities, these chapters have many differences and run completely independent of each other.

-The Bloods and Crips are notorious rivals.

 The Bloods are widely associated with the color red and are still active today.